 Along the roads in Texcoco, a rural area approximately 15 miles east of Mexico City, Barbacoa stands and small restaurants serve this favorite food.
 The region is generally recognized as the home of barbacoa in Mexico.

-The large food court of the tianguis (public market) of Chiconcuac or Texcoco in the state of Mexico, outside of Mexico City, seats hundreds of diners who are served barbacoa de borrego (lamb barbecue) and other regional specialties by dozens of open-air restaurants.
+The large food court of the tianguis (public market) of Texcoco in the state of Mexico, outside of Mexico City, seats hundreds of diners who are served barbacoa de borrego (lamb barbecue) and other regional specialties by dozens of open-air restaurants.